sergioB79/theForge/site/forge/content/forge/movies/passed/leviathan.md

 SUBTITLE: Power, Emptiness, and the Slow Drowning of a Soul

+INFO:
+A severe, sea-battered drama where institutions close in on one exhausted man.
+Shows how power borrows religious language while hollowing out both faith and justice from within.
+Traces the psyche sliding from defiance to numb acquiescence as law yields to myth.
+Endures as a stark diagram of ordinary complicity inside sanctified, self-perpetuating corruption.

 This film steps into the Forge not as spectacle but as an x-ray of a society and a man crushed under structures too large to name.
 Its frame is austere, its pace tidal, but beneath the grey sea and bureaucratic rituals is a lucid anatomy of power, faith, and human unmaking that does not depend on fashion, performance, or shock to endure.

 🔥 WHAT MAKES IT FORGE MATERIAL?